-In other areas and for all other species, we will continue with our onsite farm visits as normal and of course, our strict biosecurity measures will be in place as standard.
+For all other species (and the exceptions mentioned above), we will continue with our onsite farm visits as normal and of course, our strict biosecurity measures will be in place as standard.

 - When calling to confirm a visit, our assessors will ask if there are any local biosecurity measures that need to be followed during the visit, this may include wearing your PPE